Best Flexi Cap Mutual Funds in 2026: The Indicative Shortlist (And the Size Problem)

 SEBI's flexi-cap mandate requires at least 65% in equity — with no constraint on the large/mid/small split.
 In theory, a flexi-cap manager can hold 100% large-cap in one period and 100% small-cap in another.
 In practice, most flexi-cap funds settle around 60–75% large-cap, 15–25% mid-cap, and 5–15% small-cap — a "core diversified equity" profile.

-If you'd rather have a fee-only advisor decide whether a single flexi cap, a three-fund portfolio, or a core-satellite mix fits your situation, book a free portfolio audit.
+If you'd rather have a fee-only advisor decide whether a single flexi cap, a three-fund portfolio, or a core-satellite mix fits your situation, Find a Fee Only Investment Advisor.

 The Indicative Shortlist